minetest/minetest/doc/lua_api.md

                Any value between [0.0, 0.99] set the fog_start as a fraction of the viewing_range.
                Any value < 0, resets the behavior to being client-controlled.
                (default: -1)
+> [!WARNING]
+> The darkening of the ColorSpec is subject to change.
 * `set_sky(base_color, type, {texture names}, clouds)`
     * Deprecated.
 Use `set_sky(sky_parameters)`
     * `base_color`: ColorSpec, defaults to white